Guys, don’t miss your Biotherm Homme Travel Essentials in your Tax Free shop!

 This family-owned Turkish jewellery shop sells beautiful pieces inspired by designs from Byzantine and Ottoman Empires.

-Instead of getting honey and syrup all over your luggage, buy traditional Turkish sweets like baklava and delights at this local pastry shop.
+Instead of getting honey and syrup all over your luggage, buy traditional Turkish sweets like baklava at this local pastry shop and café.

 If you’d like to kill some time by seeing a bit more of Turkish culture we recommend visiting the TAV Gallery to check out the artwork on display.
 Exhibitions change regularly and are often produced by local students and artists.